 Laboratories operated by physicians, osteopaths, dentists, midwives, nurse practitioners or podiatrists performing testing only for their own patients are exempt from permit requirements; however, these facilities must obtain a CLIA number to operate in New York through the Physician Office Laboratory Evaluation Program (POLEP).
-Information on the requirements for physician office laboratories can be obtained from POLEP by contacting (518) 485-5352.
+Information on the requirements for physician office laboratories can be obtained from POLEP by contacting CLIA@health.nv.gov.